Nitrokey/nitrokey-documentation/nextbox/faq.rst

 --------
 **Q:** Why must I not connect external hard-drives without an external power-supply to my NextBox?
   The Raspberry Pi 4 Model B can only supply 1.2A of power through USB (see `RPi Power Supply`_).
-The internal harddrive is already connected and powered via USB and pulls ~1.0A.
-Thus connecting another harddrive without an external power supply can lead to an unreliable power supply for the internal harddrive, thus potential data loss.
+The internal hard-drive is already connected and powered via USB and pulls ~1.0A.
+Thus connecting another hard-drive without an external power supply can lead to an unreliable power supply for the internal hard-drive, thus potential data loss.

-**Q:** Why does my harddrive not show up after plugging it in?
+**Q:** Why does my hard-drive not show up after plugging it in?
   Please make sure that you are using one of the supported filesystems (e.g., ext, xfs) and you have mounted your hard-drive within *Storage Management*.